 Learn more and find out what's new

-If you've never used Visual Studio before, learn the basics, starting with Get Started with Visual Studio, or check out the free Visual Studio courses available on Microsoft Virtual Academy.
+If you've never used Visual Studio before, look at Get Started Developing with Visual Studio, or check out the free Visual Studio courses available on Microsoft Virtual Academy.
 If you want to check out the new features in Visual Studio 2017, see What's New in Visual Studio 2017.

 Congratulations on completing the tour of the Visual Studio IDE!
 We hope you learned something useful about some of its main features.